 All ground floor.
 One double bedroom.
 Bathroom with bath, shower over, basin and WC.
 Kitchen.
 Sitting room with dining area and woodburning stove.

 Electric storage heaters and convector heaters with woodburning stove.
 Electric oven and hob, microwave, fridge, washing machine, TV with Freeview, DVD, WiFi, selection of books and games.
 Fuel, power and starter pack for stove inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair on request.
 Off road parking for 1 car.
 Enclosed gravelled courtyard with furniture and BBQ.
 Two well-behaved pets welcome.
 Sorry, no smoking.
-Shop 4 miles, pub 1 mile.
-Note: Parking in front of Portacabin which is used for woodwork and storage and rarely used by owner.
+Shop 4 miles, pub 3 mile.
+Note: Parking in front of Portacabin which is used for craftwork and storage and rarely used by owner.
 Note: There are 3 steps down to access property.
 Note: There are storage barns to the rear of the property which are occasionally accessed (local carnival float being made) Note: Due to rural location owner advises taking walking shoes or wellingtons with you.

 Dorset has many claims to fame including the iconic Hovis advert, the best-selling Famous Five Books, and the award winning drama ‘Broadchurch’.
 Visit Shaftesbury and you’ll find a very recognisable street, Gold Hill.
 This cobbled street was use in the 1970’s Hovis TV advert featuring a boy pushing a bike up the hill.
 Walking up/down this familiar hill you’d be forgiven for humming or whistling 'New World Symphony' which accompanied the TV advert.